Karen M. Kapheim

 Abby Tucker, undergraduate researcher

-Adam Singer, undergraduate research; currently a lab technician at Oatly Corp.
+Adam Singer, undergraduate researcher; currently a lab technician at Oatly Corp.

 Matt Del Grosso, Ph.D. student